kumahq/kuma-website/docs/docs/0.4.0/quickstart/universal.md

 ### 1. Run the Marketplace application

-First, Vagrant must be installed on your machine.
+First, [Vagrant](https://www.vagrantup.com/docs/installation/) must be installed on your machine.

-You then need to clone the demo repository which contains all necessary files to deploy the application onto Vagrant:
+You then need to clone the demo repository which contains all necessary files to deploy the application with Vagrant:

 ```sh
 $ git clone https://github.com/Kong/kuma-demo.git
 ```

 Once cloned, you will find the contents of universal demo in the `kuma-demo/vagrant` folder.
-So we enter the `vagrant` folder by executing:
+Enter the `vagrant` folder by running:

 ```sh
 $ cd kuma-demo/vagrant
 ```

-To install the marketplace demo application you can run:
+Next, to install the marketplace demo application you can run:

 ```sh
 $ vagrant up